All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

-We show (i) for $\str{P}_{k+1}$.
-Assume the contrary and denote by $\str{F}$ substructure of $\mathcal U$-size at most $j+1$ with no $\K$-completion and choose $\str{F}$ with smallest $\mathcal U$-size (see schematic Figure~\ref{fig:forbpicture2}).
-Because $\K$ is has the strong amalgamation over empty set this implies that $\str{F}$ is connected.
+To finish the proof, we need to show~\ref{3:i} for $\str{P}_{k+1}$.
+Assume the contrary and denote by $\str{F}$ a $\mathcal U$-substructure of $\str P_{k+1}$ of $\mathcal U$-size at most $j+1$ with no $(\K,\mathcal U)$-completion.
+Among all such counterexamples, pick $\str{F}$ to have the smallest $\mathcal U$-size (see Figure~\ref{fig:forbpicture2}).
+Because $\K$ has the strong amalgamation property (in particular over the empty set), we get that $\str{F}$ is connected.